StergachisLab/IsoSeq_smk/README.md

 # MAS-Seq processing pipeline

 This is a pipeline designed to process [MAS-Seq data from PacBio](https://isoseq.how/).
+In particular, this pipeline helps with the following steps: clustering, alignment, merging, collapsing and annotating with pigeon, as well as the inclusion of annotations back to the refined `flnc.bam` files.
 The pipeline allows to combine different samples (PS0001, PS0002) within a condition (treated/untreated) per individual.
-Multiple individuals can be defined for a combined analysis.
+Multiple individuals can be included for a combined analysis, ensuring that all samples receive consistent transcript/isoform IDs for downstream analyses.

-The pipeline takes flnc.bam files as input.
-We haplotag this flnc bam individually.
-Ideally, a phased vcf should be provided, but if no phased vcf is available, an artificial HP:i:0 tag will be assigned to the annotations.
+The pipeline takes unaligned `flnc.bam` files as input.
+If multiple `flnc.bam` files exist for a single condition (replicates), they can all be added to the YAML file and will be merged prior to any processing.
+We highly recommend including a phased VCF file generated from HiPhase + DeepVariant (Fiber-seq) since we use this file to help haplotag each read.
+Ideally, this phased VCF should be specified on the `config.yaml` file.
+If no phased VCF is available, an artificial `HP:i:0` tag will be assigned to the annotations.

-In this pipeline, we are incorporating custom Iso-Seq tags that are being integrating onto aligned flnc bam files as part of the final output.
-These tags aim to integrate information derived from pigeon [output file pigeon_classification.txt] :
+In this pipeline, we also incorporate custom Iso-Seq tags into the aligned `flnc.bam` files as part of the final output.
+These tags aim to integrate information derived from the Pigeon output file `pigeon_classification.txt`:

 ```
 haplotype (HP:i:)